malcolmbarrett/au-sp21-stats412-612/content/content/01-content.markdown

 - <i class="fas fa-desktop"></i> [RStudio Primers: Programming basics](https://rstudio.cloud/learn/primers/1.2)
 - <i class="fas fa-book"></i> [R For Data Science: Data Import](https://r4ds.had.co.nz/data-import.html)

+## Bonus material
+- <i class="fas fa-external-link-square-alt"></i> [Data Science as an Atomic Habit](https://malco.io/2021/01/04/data-science-as-an-atomic-habit/).
+Our habits rarely result in linear growth.
+Read this post to understand what learning data science really looks like and how to maximize your habits to get you there.

 ## Install the software you need

 For this course, we need to install R, RStudio, and the packages we'll be using.
 This is a three step process!